datagovuk/dgu-vagrant-puppet/README.md

     sudo puppet apply /vagrant/puppet/manifests/site.pp

-Provisioning will take a while, and you can ignore warnings that are listed in the section of this document titled 'Vagrant warnings'.
+Provisioning will take a while, and you can ignore warnings that are listed in the section of this document titled 'Puppet warnings'.

 To automatically activate your CKAN python virtual environment on log-in, it is recommended to add this line to your .bashrc: